Giov3ss/Devs-Connect/README.md

 <img width="1398" alt="image" src="https://user-images.githubusercontent.com/112728772/195933184-342a6293-db43-4445-863f-68557b31ce38.png">

 The colour was design by [Coolors] (https://coolors.co/623d2b-935836-6c6f70-ebebed-b88a68) to generate some color code as inspiration for the website.
+* The chosen colors bring clarity to the website, making a contrast with different shades of brown, which is compatible with the main image, while still maintaining a high standard of design and reflecting even more on the main focus of the site.

 ### Typography